 - When moving to new cities like Toronto or moving to Vancouver from Ottawa, cancel any locally focused memberships and withdraw from local associations.

 - Provide your employer with any updated contact information.

-- Set aside everything you’ll need for your personal kit on moving day.
+- Set aside everything you’ll need for your personal items kit on moving day.
 This will include essential jewellery and paperwork.
-Don’t forget your toothbrush and toothpaste – and an alarm clock!
+Keep a few essentials like pyjamas and shower gear to make for a stress-free first day.
+Don’t forget your toothbrush and toothpaste, personal protective equipment like masks – and an alarm clock!

 - Set aside everything you’ll need for moving day night (for showering and sleeping – including your bed and linens) in a special area.
-These items should go in the van last so that they come out first.
+This includes cleaning fluids and toilet paper.
+These items should go in the moving van last so that they come out first.

-- Set aside everything you’ll need for the morning after moving day – coffee maker, and any other cooking equipment you’ll need to get you going on the day after.
+- Set aside everything you’ll need for the morning after the big move– coffee maker, and any other cooking equipment you’ll need to get you going on the day after.

-- Clean out your fridge and give away or dispose of anything you can’t move.
+- Before packing your refrigerator, clean it out and give away or dispose of anything you can’t move.
 Treat yourself to a few days’ worth of take-out for easy clean up.

 - Organize any keys and make sure they’re labelled.

 - Set out manuals for any appliances you’re leaving behind.
 Place them somewhere the new owner will spot them quickly, like the kitchen counter.

 - Disconnect any electronics and keep all cables, adapters and other hardware organized and handy so that you can reconnect everything easily.
 Labelled freezer bags taped to the units can save a lot of time.